Spain evacuates 2,000 people as crews race to check wildfire | Science-Environment

 - Spain

-The blaze injured three firefighters after it broke out Wednesday amid gusting winds.
+The blaze injured three firefighters after it broke out Wednesday amid gusting winds; one suffered burns on 25 percent of his body.

+Spain's worst wildfire last year ravaged the same rugged area inland from the coastal resort town of Marbella.

+Nearly 10,000 hectares (24,00 acres) burned before the fire was finally put out after 46 days.
+One firefighter died in the blaze.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)